 A key element of the risk assessment is the evaluation of outsourcing.
-The group is following the latest EBA (EBA/GL/2019/02) and MaRisk regulations regarding outsourcing of services.
-The group maintains a register of all outsourced activities and conducts evaluation of risk on each outsourced process.
-Key performance indicators are tracked for the quality of services of the outsourced activities, and on annual basis is performed monitoring of all of them.
+The bank is following the latest EBA (EBA/GL/2019/02) and MaRisk regulations regarding outsourcing of services.
+The bank maintains a register of all outsourced activities and conducts evaluation of risk on each outsourced process.
+On an annual basis the bank conducts monitoring of all outsourcing arrangements, which is fully in line with the EBA Guidelines on outsourcing arrangements.
+KPI Assessment is performed, based on the results of the annual monitoring, which further complements to the risk overview related to outsourcing.